TomAugspurger/TomAugspurger.github.io/content/posts/gpu-accelerated-zarr.md

 [zarr-shards]: https://github.com/TomAugspurger/cuda-streams-sample/blob/8898c89f5ee2e38d0617a31f61f23b146253c842/zarr_shards.py
 [report]: https://assets.tomaugspurger.net/zarr-shards.nsys-rep

+[^gds]: NVIDIA does have [GPU Direct Storage](https://docs.nvidia.com/gpudirect-storage/index.html) which offers a way to read directly from storage to the device, bypassing the host (OS and memory system) entirely.
+I haven't tried using that yet.

-[^1]: Explaining that optimization in more detail.
+[^contiguous]: Explaining that optimization in more detail.
 We need the chunks to be contiguous
     in the shard.
 Consider this shard, with the letters indicating the chunks:
     ```plain
     | a a a a |